00Beetzncheez00/htb-reports/htb-blue.md

 ![](https://github.com/00Beetzncheez00/images/blob/main/blue-4.png)

 2. Initial port scans show a number of Microsoft RPC, Netbios, and DS related TCP ports (Attachment 3).
-UDP ports look to be all filtered so there isn't anything there of interest at this time (Attachment3).
+UDP ports look to be all filtered so there isn't anything there of interest at this time (Attachment 3).

 - **Attachment 3**